stopsopa/elkanatooltip/README.md

 #### events

-afterShow and afterHide are triggered at the end of css show or hide animation (if are defined, if they are not defined events are called immediately)
+afterShow and afterHide are triggered at the end of css show or hide animation (if animations are defined, if they are not defined, events are called immediately)

 ```javascript